What is Puakenikeni Flower: Meaning And Uses

 Puakenikeni flower Name

 The puakenikeni flower is famous with several other names.
-Its scientific name if Fagraea berteroana.
+Puakenikeni scientific name if Fagraea berteroana.
 The other names are perfume flower, pua kenikeni, pua lulu, pua and Anthirrhoea puakenikeni.
 It is a rare flower native to Hawaii.

 Botanical Characteristics of Puakenikeni Flower lei